-Span of Control- The number of responders employed at the scene will be limited to the minimum number required to perform the task in a safe and efficient manner.
+Span of Control- The number of responders employed at the scene will be limited to the minimum number required to perform the task safely and efficiently.
 The use of the "buddy system" will always be recommended to ensure the highest level of responder safety while conducting response operations.